A Chemical Perspective on the Carapace

 The process of bone formation of the turtle carapace starts with endochondral ossification of costal bones.
 Costal bones make up the scutes of the carapace (Fig. 2).
 This ossifying process includes bone cells replacing the rib cartilage found in the dermis.
 The formation starts from the proximal part of the ribs, near the back side of the body.
 However, the distal parts of the ribs, near the ventral side of the body, remain in their cartilaginous form and are only ossified later (Gilbert et al., 2008).
 This process can be seen in Figure 3 (A-D).
 Once the ribs are in the process of ossification, the costal bones begin forming around the ribs using intramembranous ossification, as shown in Figure 3 (E-H) (Gilbert et al., 2001).
 It has been found that during the process of bone formation, bone morphogenetic proteins (BMP) are secreted and can promote the intramembranous ossification of the dermis.
 This happens through BMP signaling between the ribs and dermal cells.
 However, BMP signaling is also used as dermal cells ossify, thus further allowing more cells to go through this process.
 This results in the bone formation of the costal scutes of the turtle carapace (Gilbert et al., 2008).

-Figure 2.
+Fig. 2.
 Ventral view (A) and bone structure pattern (B) of the Chelydra turtle carapace [Adapted from Gilbert et al., 2001].

 Lastly, there is the ossification of the nuchal and peripheral bones.
 The nuchal bone formation, which is for the bones near the turtle’s neck, occurs using primary and secondary dermal ossification.
 The primary phase corresponds to forming a thin band of condensed cells in the dermis that can expand laterally.
 There is also calcium deposition that occurs along the first scute.
 As Gilbert et al. (2001) found, the second phase corresponds to the ossification of the nuchal plate by forming a structure of trabecular bone, which is a type of bone composed of non-solid and porous tissue.
 This lattice-like structure will then expand into the dermis and will surround the condensed cells formed from the primary phase.
 Unlike the primary phase, the secondary phase will not only solidify the carapace in the embryo, but additionally, throughout the turtle’s life (Gilbert et al., 2001).
 This process can also be seen in Figure 3 (E-H).

-Figure 3.
+Fig. 3.
 Development of the turtle carapace in embryos.
 (A-D) shows the endochondral ossification of the ribs occurring at different days in development.
 (A) is a turtle embryo at 25 days, (B) is at 36 days, and (C, D) at 45 days.
 (E-H) shows the dermal bone formation where intramembranous ossification occurs.
 (E, F) shows a turtle embryo at 90 days, (G) is at 118 days and (H) is at 185 days [Adapted from Gilbert et al., 2001].

-Chemical Composition of the Turtle Carapace
+Chemical composition of the turtle carapace

 The turtle shell is known to be a remarkable armor specifically designed to protect the turtle from various types of high-stress events (Achrai et al., 2017).
 The turtle carapace is the top piece forming the dorsal component of the turtle’s shell (Achrai et al., 2017).
 To understand how this exceptional structure was able to evolve, there are many components to consider.
 Among the many regions of the turtle carapace analyzed, the exact composition of the carapace is of specific interest in the field of biological materials.
 This is because the carapace has a multi-scale complex composition (Fig. 4) (Achrai et al., 2017).

-Figure 4. a) The structural hierarchy of bone b) Ventral view of a turtle carapace specimen with an individual rib marked by a white arrow and a suture marked by a yellow arrow c) A specimen of a single section of the rib enclosed with sutures at each edge d) A tomographic reconstruction of the specimen in c).
+Fig. 4. a) The structural hierarchy of bone b) Ventral view of a turtle carapace specimen with an individual rib marked by a white arrow and a suture marked by a yellow arrow c) A specimen of a single section of the rib enclosed with sutures at each edge d) A tomographic reconstruction of the specimen in c).
 The dorsal cortex, ventral cortex, and cancellous interior are all labelled with DC, VC, and CI, respectively. e) The suture region represented by an ortho-slice view f) Scanning electron microscopy of the cross-section of the suture region (perisuture) g) High-resolution micro-computer tomography of the section in the red box from image f) [Adapted from (Achrai et al., 2017)].

 The composition of the carapace begins with type I collagen helices, hydroxyapatite nano-platelets and water.
 Together these three components form mineralized collagen fibrils which are common to all bones.
 Mineralized collagen fibrils assemble into thicker fibrils, which then form bundles with various structures such as parallel-fibered, woven, radial, and plywood arrays.
 While all four arrays are common to the carapace, the plywood pattern is the most common.
 The plywood array is found in concentric lamellae which form the osteonal unit (Achrai et al., 2017).